Killing of Meredith Hunter: The Rolling Stones

 Paying five, six and seven dollars for a Stones concert at the Oakland Coliseum for, say, an hour of the Rolling Stones seen a quarter of a mile away because the artists demand such outrageous fees that they can only be obtained under these circumstances, says a very bad thing to me about the artist attitude toward the public.
 It says they despise their own audience.

 Schneider rejected the criticism of the price hikes, pointing out that the Rolling Stones were charging only slightly more than bands like Blind Faith and the Doors.
 Regardless, the column was reprinted in full in Rolling Stone.
-After Mick Jagger, the lead singer of the Rolling Stones, read the column, the band decided to counter the negative publicity by holding a free concert in San Francisco at the end of their tour.
+After Mick Jagger, the lead singer of the Stones, read the column, the band decided to counter the negative publicity by holding a free concert in San Francisco at the end of their tour.

 Planning the concert

 In a discussion with the Rolling Stones, Scully, the Grateful Dead's manager, suggested they put on the free concert at Golden Gate Park in San Francisco.
-Other bands soon signed to play at the concert, which was organized jointly by the Rolling Stones and the Dead, including Jefferson Airplane, Santana, Crosby, Stills, Nash & Young, and the Flying Burrito Brothers.
+Other bands soon signed to play at the concert, which was organized jointly by the Stones and the Dead, including Jefferson Airplane, Santana, Crosby, Stills, Nash & Young, and the Flying Burrito Brothers.
 In late November, the application for a license to use the park was denied by the San Francisco city government; at a press conference on November 25, Jagger was asked whether the free concert was going ahead.
 He told reporters, "It's going to be on December – er – sixth in San Francisco.
 But it isn't going to be in Golden Gate Park.
 It's going to be somewhere adjacent to Golden Gate Park and a bit larger."